ROCm/rocALUTION/docs/usermanual/multinode.rst

 where :math:`I` stands for interior and :math:`G` stands for ghost. :math:`x_G` is a vector with three sections, coming from *P1*, *P2* and *P3*.
 The whole ghost part of the global vector is used mainly for the SpMV product.
 It does not play any role in the computation of vector-vector operations.

-Code Structure
+Code structure
 ==============
 Each object contains two local sub-objects.
 The global matrix stores interior and ghost matrix by local objects.
 Similarily, the global vector stores its data by two local objects.
 In addition to the local data, the global objects have information about the global communication through the parallel manager.

 .. _global_objects:
 .. figure:: ../data/global_objects.png
-  :alt: global matrices and vectors
+  :alt: global metrices and vectors
   :align: center

-  Global matrices and vectors.
+  Global metrices and vectors.

-Parallel Manager
+Parallel manager
 ================
 .. doxygenclass:: rocalution::ParallelManager